Crafting an Effective Equal Opportunities Policy: A Guide

 It is also the employer's responsibility if an employee engages in discriminatory behaviour without showing that everything possible was done to prevent it.

-What are the included of an equal opportunities policy?
+What elements are included in an equal opportunities policy?

 Even though your policy does not need to be exhaustive, you should ensure it emphasizes your company's stance against discriminatory behaviour.
 In addition, you should make sure you plan to handle incidents that violate it.
 A policy's complaints procedure should allow dissatisfied employees to voice their concerns.